FogSecurity/aws-data-perimeter-iam/README.md

 Contact info@fogsecurity.io for help and feedback.
 Additions or feedback can be submitted here as well.

+## Ransomware Prevention

+This folder contains references for preventing ransomware.
+These policies will focus on ransomware targeting Amazon S3.

+Resources:

+* Resource Control Policies
+* Resource-Based Policies such as Bucket Policies

+* [Use Cases here]

+Note: There may be duplicate policies with the [policies](policies) folder.
+We are moving to more purpose-driven organization and will consolidate policies soon.

 ## Policies

 This folder contains references for managing IAM Policies.
 This section will focus on AWS Organizational Policies.